hchyang/PSiTE/README.md

 ### 2.2 phylovar (module 2)

-phylovar is the core module of CSiTE.
+phylovar is the core module of PSiTE.
 It can jointly simulate SNVs and CNVs of a tumor sample along the history of a cell lineage tree (i.e. phylogenetic tree).
-Phylovar can be used either in a standalone mode or in an integrated mode to simulate NGS data of a tumor sample together with other modules in CSiTE.
+Phylovar can be used either in a standalone mode or in an integrated mode to simulate NGS data of a tumor sample together with other modules in PSiTE.

 #### 2.2.1 Input files

 ##### Tree file (-t/--tree)

-To run the module, a cell lineage tree (i.e. coalescent tree in the Newick format) which captures the ancestral relationship of the tumor cells is required.
+To run the module, a cell lineage tree (i.e. a phylogenetic tree in the Newick format) which captures the ancestral relationship of the tumor cells is required.
 The [ms](http://home.uchicago.edu/rhudson1/source/mksamples.html) program is recommended to generate the tree (with `-T` option in ms), and it has